 - 2 nodes for interactive login sessions

-All nodes of the system were interconnected with IBM's pSeries High-Performance Switch (HPS), previously known as IBM's "Federation" switch.
-The HPS provided a unidirectional, point-to-point communication bandwidth of 2 gigabytes per second per link with a latency of seven microseconds.
-Each node of the system had two bidirectional link interfaces to the HPS.
+All nodes were interconnected with IBM's pSeries High-Performance Switch (HPS), which was known previously as the IBM “Federation” switch.
+The HPS provided unidirectional, point-to-point communication bandwidth of 2 gigabytes per second per link with a latency of seven microseconds.
+Each node had two bidirectional link interfaces to the HPS.

-While Bluevista provided roughly the same sustained computational capacity as Bluesky on NCAR models, it was a “denser, hotter” system.
-Bluevista required 276 kilowatts of power to operate (the average U.S. home consumes 10.5 kilowatts).
+While Bluevista provided roughly the same sustained computational capacity as Bluesky on NCAR models, it was a denser, hotter system.
+Bluevista required 276 kilowatts of power to operate (the average U.S. home consumes around 10.5 kilowatts).
 It occupied only a third of the floor space as Bluesky, and required just two-thirds of Bluesky's power and cooling.